containerbuildsystem/osbs-docs/docs/users.rst

 Isolated Builds
 ---------------

-When a build is created via OSBS, the built container image is pushed to the container registry updating various tag references in the container registry.
-Some of these tag references are unique, while others are meant to transition over time to reference a newer image, for instance ``latest`` and ``{version}`` tags.
-In other words, building a container image usually updates these transient, non-unique, tags in container registry.
-In some cases, this is not desired.
+In some cases, you may not want to update the floating tags for certain builds.

 Consider the case of a container image that includes one, or more, packages that have recently been identified as containing security vulnerabilities.
 To address this issue, a new container image must be built.
 The difference for this build is that only changes related to the security fix must be applied.
 Any unrelated development that has occurred should be ignored.
-It would not be correct to update the ``latest`` tag reference with this build.
+It would not be correct to update the ``latest`` floating tag reference with this build.
 To achieve this, the concept of isolated builds was introduced.

 As an example, let's use the image ``rsyslog`` again.
 At some point the container image 7.4-2 is released (version 7.4, release 2).
 Soon after, minor